scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 The program tends to hallucinate only when the dictation has occurred at high speed because the transcribing falls behind.
 As a result, the user has to pay attention to the progress of the transcription.
 If the transcription halts, it is best to deactivate the plugin, activate it, and resume the dictation.
-Great care has to be taken to pronounce the first word of the sentence loudly such that it will be recorded; otherwise, this first word will likely not be recorded.
+Great care must be taken to pronounce the first word of the sentence loudly so that it will be recorded; otherwise, this first word will likely not be recorded.
 This problem is most acute when there has been a pause in the dictation.

 The software does not automatically insert punctuation marks.
 The user has to vocalize the name of the punctuation mark that they want inserted.
 These also have to utilize a built-in new-line command to start new lines.
 The user has to develop the habit of using this command if they write one sentence per line.
-This latter form of writing is very useful for first drafts because it greatly eases the shuffling of the order of sentences during rewriting.
+This latter form of writing is very useful for first drafts because it greatly eases the shuffling of sentence order during rewriting.
 This form of writing is also very compatible with Virgin control systems like git because the changes can be tracked more easily by line number.

 The program can sometimes be unresponsive.
-In these situations, the plug-in can be turned on and then again.
+In these situations, the plugin can be turned on and then again.
 This act will restore normal behavior.

-Voice In has an associated configuration GUI where the user can customize a number of settings.
+The associated configuration GUI for VIP allows customization of several settings, making the dictation experience personalized.
 The first setting to be set is the language that will be used during dictation.
-There is support for a number of foreign languages and for different dialects of English.
+There is support for several foreign languages and different dialects of English.
-The user can also configure a keyboard shortcut that can be utilized to turn the plug-in on and off.
+The user can also configure a keyboard shortcut that can be utilized to turn the plugin on and off.
-I use the option-L key combination to turn the plug-in on and off.

 Voice In is offered as a freemium.
 The user has to pay for an annual subscription to be able to add custom text replacements.
 This full-featured version of the plugin is called Voice-In Plus (VIP).
-This is the version upon which we will focus.
+We will focus on VIP.

-On activation of the VIP version of the plug-in, the settings GUI page for custom commands is displayed for the user to use to enter commands either one by one through a GUI or by adding multiple voice commands though the text area that is opened after clicking on the bulk add button {ref}`fig:newSentence`.
+On activation of the VIP version of the plugin, the settings GUI page for custom commands is displayed for the user to use to enter commands either one by one through a GUI or by adding multiple voice commands through the text area that is opened after clicking on the bulk add button {ref}`fig:newSentence`.
 The first option involves placing the voice trigger in one text area and the text replacement in the second text area.
 The voice trigger does not need a comma after it, and the text replacement can span multiple lines without adding any markup, except that internal double quotes must be replaced with single quotes.
 Any capitalization in the voice trigger will be ignored and written in lowercase.
-The second option involves pasting in one or more lines of pairs of voice triggers and text replacements separated by commas, as you would in a CSV file.
+The second option involves pasting in one or more lines of pairs of voice triggers and text replacements separated by commas, as in a CSV file.
 In this option, text replacements that span more than one line must be enclosed with double quotes.
-Obviously, the internal double quotes have to be replaced with single groups; otherwise the tex replacement will be truncated at the position of the first internal quote.
+The internal double quotes must be replaced with single quotes; otherwise, the text replacement will be truncated at the position of the first internal double quote.

 :::{figure} ./images/VoiceInNewSentence.png
 :label: fig:newSentence